albatrostech/asr/README.md

             psql -h localhost -U asr -c "select materialize_user_site_hourly(false, '<date>')"

-    To summarize multiple consecutive days use the following database query:
+    To summarize multiple consecutive days, use the following database query:

             psql -h localhost -U asr -c "select materialize_user_site_hourly(false, '<start_date>', '<end_date>')"

 ## Automatic Data Processing

-**Squid**'s logratate configuration file normally found at _/etc/lograte.d/squid3_ should be modified in order to load the logs once they are rotated.
+**Squid**'s logrotate configuration file normally found at _/etc/logrotate.d/squid3_ should be modified in order to load the logs once they are rotated.
 The _Loader_ assumes logs to be loaded daily and so it will call the summarize procedure automatically for yesterday's data.

         /var/log/squid3/*.log {
             daily